 How you prepareBy Mayo Clinic staff

-- Don't eat before your procedure.
+- Fasting before the procedure.
 Your doctor will likely ask you to not eat or drink anything after midnight.
 On the morning of your procedure, take only the medications your doctor tells you to with a small sip of water.

-- Arrange a ride home.
+- Arrangements after the procedure.
 You won't be able to drive yourself home after the procedure.
 You may be able to go home the day of surgery, or you may need to stay in the hospital overnight.
 Ask your doctor ahead of time when you can expect to go home.

-- Plan for time off work.
+- Activity restrictions.
 You may not be able to work or do strenuous activity for several weeks after surgery.
 Ask your doctor how much recovery time you may need.

 - Lourenco T. The clinical effectiveness of transurethral incision of the prostate: A systematic review of randomized controlled trials.
 World Journal of Urology.
 2010;28:23.

 - Update on AUA guideline on the management of benign prostatic hyperplasia.
 Journal of Urology.
 2011;185:1793.

 - Preparing for your operation and recovery.
 American College of Surgeons. http://www.facs.org/patienteducation/surgery.html.
 Accessed April 11, 2013.